bowerth/boot-r/bootcamp/index.md

 R is open source and you can install the latest version from [cran.r-project.org](https://cran.r-project.org).
 For a better experience, you may also want to install RStudio: [www.rstudio.com](https://www.rstudio.com)

-You should have no issue installation on personal devices (Windows, MacOSX, Linux).
+You should have no issue installing on personal devices (Windows, MacOSX, Linux).
 In order to perform a local installation on a work device, it is advised to contact your CI.